SabineWren/OrgFinderDeprecated/README.md

 The scraper was built from Siegen's sc-api.

 To host the app yousrelf, add and run dependencies.
+Caveat -- PHP sucks with relative paths, so the scripts in /dbPop have /var/www/html hard coded for path.
 Debian-based GNU distributions provide easy installation:

 sudo bash

+//mysql 5.6 provides indexes on derived tables for fast subqueries

-apt-get install mysql-server
+apt-get install mysql-server-5.6

 apt-get install phpmyadmin (optional)